jundalisay/superblist/content/en/superphysics/principles/chapter-11.md

 - Critical feeling is the application of the feelings with added effort in order to go outside of the ego or the feeling of the self

 These two are used to solve problems.
+- Critical thinking is usually for intellectual and physical problems
+- Critical feeling is usually for social and psychological problems

-Superphysics combines both and packages then around dharma or true nature in order to create a problem-solving tool which we call Socratic Dialectics.
+Superphysics combines both and packages them around dharma or true nature in order to create a problem-solving tool which we call Socratic Dialectics.

 ## Dialectics is to Nature as Socratic Dialectics is to True Nature